How Long Do Hard Inquiries Stay On A Credit Report?

 How long do hard credit inquiries stay on your credit report?

-While hard inquiries can affect your credit score, you can take steps to counteract the negative impact.
-For example, if you are shopping for home or auto loans, try to group multiple applications into a short timeframe so that they count as one hard inquiry in credit score calculations.
+While hard inquiries can affect your credit score, you can take steps to counteract a negative impact.
+For example, if you’re shopping for home or auto loans, try to group multiple applications into a short time frame so that they count as one hard inquiry in credit score calculations.

 You can also ease the negative effect of a hard inquiry on your credit score by staying on top of your credit score in other ways.
 For example, making on-time payments and lowering your credit utilization ratio can have a positive impact on your credit score.

-Hard inquiries are a way for lenders to review your credit report when you apply for a loan.
-Knowing what a hard inquiry is and how it affects your credit score is the first step to making sure you know what the impact will be and how long a hard inquiry lasts on your credit report.
+Hard credit checks are a way for lenders to review your credit report when you apply for new credit.
+When you know what a hard inquiry is and how it affects your credit score, you’ve taken the first step to limiting the overall impact it may have.

 Share article